 Alt text often also shows up after a few seconds when the user hovers their mouse over an image.

-- You should specify the width and height of the image so the correct space is set aside even if the image can’t be loaded
+- You should specify the width and height of the image so the correct space is set aside even if the image can’t be loaded.
+You don’t need to specify both width and height – you can just specify one and the image will resize to the same proportions.

 - You can change the width/height of an image to make it smaller.
-However, it is a good idea to make the image the correct size in the first place to reduce the time it takes to download the image
+However, it is a good idea to make the image the correct size in the first place to reduce the time it takes to download the image.
+Image quality should be optimised to ensure high quality but minimal load times.

 Watch the video below to see how to use the <img> tag in your own web page and then scroll down to see the sample code.

 This sample code shows how to add an image to a webpage.
 Copy this code into a new HTML file.
-Modify the width and height of the image in the code to suit your own image file and experiment with different size images.
+Modify the file name (in the src attribute) and the width and height attributes in the code to suit your own image file and experiment with different size images.

 How to make an image a link